 Saddle Stitch Binding and Saddle Stitch Printing Solutions

 In this case, the cumulative thickness of a publication can cause the inner signature edges to protrude outside the edges of the outer signatures.
 Trimming, ultimately, will make all the edges even, but the result will be gradually thinner margins on the inner pages.
-The prepress process called shingling, which is a slight staggering of the page locations is done to eliminate the side effects of creep.
+The pre-press process called shingling, which is a slight staggering of the page locations is done to eliminate the side effects of creep.

 This inserter will transfer the innermost signature in the document to the saddle bar, and here grippers and vacuum nozzles open it.
 It is common for additional pockets to drop secondary signatures in successive order over the first signature.
 Other inserts can be added to the pockets.
 Additionally, compressed air to force printed cards between pages is applied to add blow-in cards.

-Saddle Binding Services – Stitcher Process
+Saddle Binding Services – Stitching Process

 Once a publication has been assembled onto the saddle bar, it will be carried to the stitching heads.
-Electronic detectors are often utilized to discvoer any print copies deviating from the proper thickness required and these anomalies are discarded.
+Electronic detectors are often utilized to discover any print copies deviating from the proper thickness required and these anomalies are discarded.
 The stitcher head feeds continuous wire rolls that will be cut to the appropriate size and formed into staples.